DarrenAtherton49/UpNext/Backlog.md

 - Hide bottom navigation when keyboard is open and show when keyboard is closed.
 We could do this by sending a view effect to the MainActivity whenever we know the keyboard will be opened and hide the bottom naviation menu from the main activity.
 - Add transitions for fragments, e.g. slide up when entering
 - Cut down all data models I don't use to decrease memory footprint
+- Watch videos on app performance and tune everything
+- Look at GrowthJournal backlog for release checklists etc
+- Proguard